Alternative Financing Vs. Venture Capital: Which Option Is Best for Boosting Working Capital?

 There are several potential financing options available to cash-strapped businesses that need a healthy dose of working capital.
-A bank loan or line of credit is often the first option that owners think of – and for businesses that qualify, this may be the best option.
+A bank loan or line of credit is often the first option that owners think of – and for companies that qualify, this may be the best option.

-In today’s uncertain business, economic and regulatory environment, qualifying for a bank loan can be difficult – especially for start-up companies and those that have experienced any type of financial difficulty.
-Sometimes, owners of businesses that don’t qualify for a bank loan decide that seeking venture capital or bringing on equity investors are other viable options.
+In today’s uncertain business, economic and regulatory environment, qualifying for a bank loan can be difficult – especially for start-up companies and those that have experienced any financial difficulty.
+Sometimes, businesses owners that don’t qualify for a bank loan decide that seeking venture capital or bringing on equity investors are other viable options.

-But are they really?
+But are they?
 While there are some potential benefits to bringing venture capital and so-called “angel” investors into your business, there are drawbacks as well.
 Unfortunately, owners sometimes don’t think about these drawbacks until the ink has dried on a contract with a venture capitalist or angel investor – and it’s too late to back out of the deal.

 Different Types of Financing

-One problem with bringing in equity investors to help provide a working capital boost is that working capital and equity are really two different types of financing.
+One problem with bringing in equity investors to help provide a working capital boost is that working capital and equity are two different types of financing.

-Working capital – or the money that is used to pay business expenses incurred during the time lag until cash from sales (or accounts receivable) is collected – is short-term in nature, so it should be financed via a short-term financing tool.
-Equity, however, should generally be used to finance rapid growth, business expansion, acquisitions or the purchase of long-term assets, which are defined as assets that are repaid over more than one 12-month business cycle.
+Working capital – or the money used to pay business expenses incurred during the time lag until cash from sales (or accounts receivable) is collected – is short-term in nature, so it should be financed via a short-term financing tool.
+Equity, however, should generally be used to finance rapid growth, business expansion, acquisitions, or the purchase of long-term assets, which are defined as assets that are repaid over more than one 12-month business cycle.

 But the biggest drawback to bringing equity investors into your business is a potential loss of control.
 When you sell equity (or shares) in your business to venture capitalists or angels, you are giving up a percentage of ownership in your business, and you may be doing so at an inopportune time.
 With this dilution of ownership most often comes a loss of control over some or all of the most important business decisions that must be made.